dusk-network/dusk-zerocaf/README.md

 # Corretto: Fast, efficient and bulletproof-friendly cryptographic operations.

-This repository contains the first ever implementation of an elliptic curve over the `Ristretto Scalar field`: a pure Rust implementation designed by [Dusk](https://dusk.network) team
+This repository contains the first ever implementation of an elliptic curve over the `Ristretto Scalar field`: a pure Rust implementation designed by [Dusk](https://dusk.network) team.

 ### Ristretto curve